EUCACIS Online Paper No. 4: Gulzana Kurmanalieva - Kyrgyzstan and Tajikistan: Endless Border Conflicts

 EUCACIS in Brief No. 3 can be downloaded here.

-EUCACIS in Brief No. 2: Sergey Yun - Some European—Eurasian perspectives on regional integration
+EUCACIS in Brief No. 2: Sergey Yun - Some EuropeanEurasian perspectives on regional integration

 April 20, 2017

 The author offers a brief analysis of two integration projects in Eurasia – Russian-led Eurasian Economic Union (EAEU) and China’s Silk Road Economic Belt initiative.
 He scrutinizes the different approaches to integration among the EAEU member states.
 What’s more, he sees the interests of other countries in cooperation with EAEU as an indicator of the Union’s economic viability.
 The author also claims that the EU’s reluctance to established official ties with EAEU is seen in Moscow as being driven by geopolitics, which the EU itself always condemns.
-As For the Silk Road Economic Belt, he explains the reasons of Russia’s skepticism related to this particular project.
+For the Silk Road Economic Belt, he explains the reasons for Russia’s skepticism related to this particular project.

 EUCACIS in Brief No. 2 can be downloaded here.